 One food that will never miss on a Romanian breakfast plate is the egg.
 You can have it either boiled, fried or in an omelette, it will always be there.
 Sometimes, if you are opting for an omelette, it will be made with bacon and onions.

-Cheese is another important element of the Romanian breakfast.
+Cheese is another important element of the traditional breakfast and of the Romanian cuisine in general.
 Our traditional cheese is called telemea and it is made from sheep’s milk.
 It is a semi-soft white cheese with a crumbly texture, quite salty.
 The best telemea comes from a bucket full of brine, directly from a farmers market (they are very common in Romania and that’s where people go to shop for fruits and vegetables, not at the supermarket).

 What is zacusca?

 Every autumn, in most of the Romanian kitchens, mothers and grandmothers will be spending hours making zacusca, a vegetarian spread based on open fire grilled eggplants and ball peppers, which is afterwards bottled in jars and stored for the winter.
 Zacusca is eaten then for breakfast, spread on a slice of the Romanian typical bread, franzela.
 Zacusca is a very loved typical Romanian food.